nburt/sht31d_esp32/README.md

 ## API

 This sensor will publish data in the following format to its named device shadow, "readings".
+Temperature is in celsius.

 ```json
 {